 Maybe it’s just that those who fail to detect even the slightest stench of bigotry in conspiracy theories about Jewish cabals constantly seeking to lead America to war, or constant public assertions about the illegitimate role of “money” and “lobbyists” and “foreign governments” in the Iran debate, come from a more sheltered place than I do.
 Growing up in New York in the 1970s with a Puerto Rican mother, I acquired a pretty direct and immediate sense of what racist language sounds like and feels like, whether it was uttered aloud by shopkeepers or whispered by my schoolmates and their parents.
 Indeed you have to live in a well-protected fantasyland enclave—or else be a shill for an Administration that has lost its moral compass—not to be able to see the ugliness of the campaign the White House has engineered.

-These aren’t occasional slips of the tongue, or ill-chosen phrases that might offend delicate, neurotic sensibilities, but a purposeful campaign that’s been going on for months, as I’ve reported for Tablet here, here, here, here,
+These aren’t occasional slips of the tongue, or ill-chosen phrases that might offend delicate, neurotic sensibilities, but a purposeful campaign that’s been going on for months, as I’ve reported for Tablet here, here, here, here, and here.

 The main point of my “Agents of Influence” column since its inception in the winter of 2010 has been to explain that there are many actors, foreign and domestic, who seek to influence Washington policymakers, and to show readers who they are and how they work, part of the premise being that lobbying is an important and often honorable part of the American political system.
 What’s not honorable is the concerted effort to target any American group—whether it’s defined by race, ethnicity, religion, gender, or sexual preference—the way that the White House and its allies in the media are now targeting Jews.

 Lee Smith is the author of The Permanent Coup: How Enemies Foreign and Domestic Targeted the American President (2020).